petestmart/word-find-solver-homespotter/README.md

 * The solution does print out the list of found words

 ### Notes
 As of the this commit, the application will check for words found in any size word find.
 The words will print to the DOM.
-However, at this time the list includes words that are less than 4 characters in length.
+However, there is a bug where there must be a space between every word in the word find.

 ### Next Steps
 * Remove console logs